INFO CORNER

 Aleksandr Zaitsev

-I was born in 1967 in Russia, and I graduated as a mechanical engineer at St. Petersburg Technical University.
+I was born in 1967 in Russia, received a higher education in mechanical engineering at St. Petersburg Technical University.
 I have extensive experience in engineering and management.
-In 2019, I came to Barcelona to learn Spanish at the BCNLIP school from level zero.
-And now I became a part of the work team.
-I really like the school, the team, and the principal.
+In 2019, I came to Barcelona to learn Spanish at BCNLIP school from scratch.
+And now I became a part of the working team.
+I really like the school, the team and the director.

 I believe that our lives are shaped by the studies we receive and the experience we accumulate!